XAM-9/XAM-9/README.md

 ## About Me

 <span style="font-size: 16px; font-weight: 600;">
-As the lead developer and architect of phueantae.com ("Trusted Friend"), I focus on engineering highly effective digital tools that simplify **daily life management and critical decision-making.**
+As the developer and architect of phueantae.com ("Trusted Friend"), I focus on engineering highly effective digital tools that simplify **daily life management and critical decision-making.**
 </span>

 <br>